dorlevi121/Collecting-geographic-information-app/README.md

 ## Project:

 ### CSV:
-#### makeCSV: unifies the CSV files and prints them into an ArrayList
+•makeCSV: unifies the CSV files and prints them into an ArrayList
 • getAllcsvFileListFromFolder:
 This function make list with all the CSV path
 • readFilesAndAddToUnionList: